Learning Adversarial Markov Decision Processes with Delayed Feedback: Additional results and empirical evaluation

+\paragraph{Lower bound.} For episodic stochastic MDPs, the optimal minimax regret bound is $\wt \Theta (H^{3/2} \sqrt{S A K})$ \citep{azar2017minimax,jin2018q}.
+As adversarial MDPs generalize the stochastic MDP model, this lower bound also applies to our setting.
 The lower bound for multi-arm bandits with delays is based on a simple reduction to non-delayed MAB with full-information feedback.
 Namely, we can construct a non-delayed algorithm for full-information feedback using an algorithm $\mathcal{A}$ for fixed delay $d$ by simply feeding $\mathcal{A}$ with the same cost function for $d$ consecutive rounds.
-Using the known lower bound for full-information MAB, this yields a lower bound of $\Omega(\sqrt{dK}) = \Omega(\sqrt{D})$ which easily translates to a $\Omega(H\sqrt{D})$ lower bound in adversarial MDPs.

-Combining the two aforementioned bounds gives a lower bound of $\Omega(H^{3/2} \sqrt{S A K} + H \sqrt{D})$ for all settings but full-information feedback with known dynamics, in which the resulting lower bound is $\Omega(H \sqrt{K} + H\sqrt{D})$.
-Accordingly, the regret bounds of our Delayed OPPO algorithms are composed of two terms -- the first depending on the number of episodes $K$ and the second on the total delay $D$.
+Using the known lower bound for full-information MAB, this yields a $\Omega(\sqrt{dK}) = \Omega(\sqrt{D})$ lower bound which easily translates to a $\Omega(H\sqrt{D})$ lower bound in adversarial MDPs.
+Combining these two bounds gives a lower bound of $\Omega(H^{3/2} \sqrt{S A K} + H \sqrt{D})$ for all settings, except for full-information feedback with known dynamics where the lower bound is $\Omega(H \sqrt{K+D})$.
+In light of this lower bound, we discuss the regret of Delayed OPPO and open problems.

-Under full-information feedback, our bounds match the lower bound up to the $\sqrt{S}$ factor discussed previously, and $H$ factors.
-The extra $H$ factors are less interesting (since usually $H \ll S$), and can be eliminated using a delayed version of O-REPS instead of OPPO (see next paragraph).
-Notice that the extra $\sqrt{S}$ appears in the $\sqrt{D}$ term only when both cost and trajectory feedbacks are delayed.
-Thus, we conjecture that eliminating it from the regret bounds of non-delayed adversarial MDPs, will also eliminate it from that term.
-The reason is that it comes from the estimation of the transition function, which is not tight enough in adversarial MDPs (compared to stochastic MDPs).

-Another important note is that our $\sqrt{D}$ term is also optimal (up to $H$) when the trajectory feedback is delayed, but the delay is monotonic, i.e., $d^j \le d^k$ if $j < k$.
-This includes the fundamental setting of a fixed delay $d$.
-This follows because term~\eqref{eq:for-better-regret-with-fixed-delay} in the proof of \cref{thm:regret-bound-unknown-p-delayed-traj}, that handles the delays in the estimation of $p$, is simply zero with monotonic delays since by the time we estimate $Q^k$ at the end of episode $k+d^k$ we already have all the feedback for $j < k$.